A Description of the Appraisal Process

 Analyzing Comparable Sales

-• For example, if the comparable has an extra half bath that the subject does not, the appraiser may deduct the value of that half bath from the sales price of the comparable home.
+• For example, if the comparable has an irrigation system and the subject does not, the appraiser may subtract the value of an irrigation system from the sales price of the comparable.

-• If the subject has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.
+• In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

 Valuation Using the Income Approach